mathewlowry/myhub-gpt/at-science-homepage/content/events/events.md

 [[index|Home]] | [[events|Events]] | [[projects|Projects]] | [[People]]
 # Events

----

-Stay connected with the ATProto Science community through our workshops, conferences, and gatherings.
+**Stay connected with the ATProto Science community through our workshops, conferences, and gatherings.**

 We bring together researchers, developers, and independent scholars to explore new possibilities for science on ATProto.

+Right now we're preparing for [[event-atmosphere2026|ATproto.science at ATmosphereConf - March 2026]].